linux4sam/egt/docs/src/eclipse.md

 @image latex eclipse/eclipse_cpp_project_properties_autotools_advance.png  "C++ Project Properties Autotools Advance"

 Now expand the C/C++ Build.
 Select Environment and click Add.
-In the New Variable window, set the buildroot toolchain path using the below details.
+In the New Variable window, set the Buildroot toolchain path using the below details.
 Click OK and "Apply and Close" and then click Finish.

 1. Name: PATH
 2. Value: buildroot/output/host/bin:$PATH